ayushhhhsainjuuu/pocket-playground/docs/phase-2/architecture-decision-records/ADR-004-Data-Storage.md

-\# ADR-004: Data Storage
+# ADR-004: Data Storage

-\## Status
+## Status

 Approved

-\## Context
+## Context

 Pocket Playground is a hub-based Android application that contains multiple mini-games and interactive tools.

-The app may need to store:
+The app needs to persist lightweight, non-sensitive data including:

-\- High scores
+- High scores

-\- Basic user settings
+- Basic user settings

-\- Favorite games
+- Favorite games

-\- Simple configuration data
+- Simple configuration data

-The app does not require user accounts or cloud synchronization.
+The application does not require user authentication, online accounts, real-time synchronization, or shared data across devices.

-The solution must remain within the scope of this course and avoid unnecessary backend complexity.
+The selected storage solution must remain within the scope of this course and avoid unnecessary backend complexity or infrastructure setup.

-\## Decision
+## Decision

-We will use \*\*Local Storage (AsyncStorage or equivalent local storage solution)\*\*.
+We will use Local Storage (AsyncStorage in React Native) to store non-sensitive application data.

-We will not use a remote database (e.g., Firebase) for this project.
+We will not implement a remote database (e.g., Firebase) or cloud-based storage for this project.

+Encryption will not be used because the stored data does not contain sensitive information.

-\## Rationale
+## Rationale

+- The application only stores non-sensitive data such as scores and preferences.
-\- The app does not require real-time syncing or online accounts.
+- No real-time syncing or account system is required.

-\- Local storage is sufficient for high scores and user preferences.
+- Local storage is sufficient and efficient for simple key-value persistence.
+- Avoids backend setup, authentication flows, and cloud configuration.

-\- Reduces setup complexity and deployment risk.
+- Reduces architectural complexity and development risk.

-\- Works offline.
+- Ensures full offline functionality.

-\- Keeps project scope manageable within semester timeline.
+- Keeps the project within semester scope and team capability.

-\## Consequences
+## Consequences

-\### Positive
+### Positive

-\- No internet dependency
+- No internet dependency

-\- Faster development and easier testing
+- Faster development and easier testing

-\- No backend configuration required
+- No backend configuration required

-\- Better reliability for simple data needs
+- Reliable offline operation
+- Lower architectural risk

-\### Negative
+### Negative

-\- Data will not sync across multiple devices
+- Data will not sync across multiple devices

-\- Data may be lost if the app is uninstalled
+- Data may be lost if the app is uninstalled
+- Not suitable for future multi-user or cloud-based expansion without redesign